yext/answers-search-ui/README.md

   clearButton: true,
   // Optional, redirect search query to url
   redirectUrl: 'path/to/url',
+  // Optional, target frame for the redirect url, defaults to current frame
+  redirectUrlTarget: '_self',
   // Optional, defaults to native form node within container
   formSelector: 'form',
   // Optional, defaults to true.
 When true, a form is used as the query submission context.